Categories

 The project

-This project’s kickoff was the joining of a marketing strategy opportunity and the need to attenuate a usability and business model struggle, based on our personas.
+This project’s kickoff was the joining of a marketing strategy opportunity and the need to attenuate a usability and business model struggle identified within our personas.
 On one hand, the upcoming college semester presented a nice opportunity to introduce a feature that enables teachers, students, and institutions to create collections – also known as listas in Portuguese – of required books.
 On the other hand, book lovers and buyers would now be able to create as many collections as they want pinning the actual book and not a specific copy of it.

 My role